marcromani/marcromani.github.io/_posts/2020-03-08-linear-regression-1.md

 $$f(x) = 100\sin(x) - 2x^2 + 200\cos^2(x) + 70x\,,$$

 and we'll try to fit a fifth degree polynomial to it.
-That is, we'll augment our one-dimensional input samples with basis functions $$\{1, x^2, x^3, x^4, x^5\}$$.
+That is, we'll augment our one-dimensional inputs with basis functions $$\{1, x^2, x^3, x^4, x^5\}$$.
 The code in the provided notebook below should be self-explanatory.

 {% gist f4efb5e12bed97e03e553b5f0ae8484d example_1d.ipynb %}